roro-and-avava/roro-and-avava.github.io/README.md

 ![00040070-E54B-4A11-BD60-7890950F5E5D](https://github.com/roro-and-avava/roro-and-avava.github.io/assets/148076466/986dde70-e27c-4882-ac9b-7e0d3db03822)

 I love you with all my heart my perfect angel.
 You are my favourite person ever.
 I'll always be here for you my princess.
 My pretty little girl.

+I love you Ava.
+Me and you forever.
+We're locked in for life I promise you.